Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 Resistance training can help improve your body composition by helping you build muscle and lose fat at the same time.

-In one study, a group of overweight women was instructed to start resistance training, with resistance bands, three times per week.
+In one study, a group of overweight women was instructed to start resistance training with resistance bands three times per week.
 After a 12-week period, the women lost a significant amount of overall body fat and belly fat without any muscle loss [7].

 When compared to other types of exercise, resistance training also has a higher excess post-exercise oxygen consumption, or EPOC, for short.
 This means that your metabolism may stay higher for longer after weightlifting, so you can burn more calories even after your workout is over [8].

-When you gain muscle, it can increase your resting metabolic rate, or RMR, which means you burn more calories, even when you're not doing anything.
+Gaining muscle can increase your resting metabolic rate, or RMR, which means you burn more calories, even when you're not doing anything.

 You may have heard “you can’t outrun your fork” or that fitness is 20% exercise and 80% nutrition.
 Those percentages aren’t exact — they’re just part of the saying — but the point is that lowering body fat percentage requires a balance between exercise and food.